ucsf-wynton/wynton-website-hpc/docs/hpc/howto/conda-stage.md

 Staging a Conda environment to local disk is straightforward using the **[conda-stage]** tool.
 All we have to do is configure the environment once, and from then on we can work with `conda activate ...` and `conda deactivate` as normal.

 Below is a walk-through that illustrates the process.
-It assumes we have already create a Conda environment named `myjupyter` with some software installed.
+It assumes we have already created a Conda environment named `myjupyter` with some software installed.

 ### Configure Conda environment for automatic staging (once)